Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 Next to Motomachi Park is the spectacular Old Public Hall of Hakodate and the Hakodate Branch Office of Hokkaido Government building, which is now an information centre.

 Nearby stands the Former British Consulate of Hakodate.
 Inside is an excellent exhibition documenting the history of the consulate and the opening of Hakodate to foreign ships.
-There’s also a superb café on the ground floor where you can take typically British high tea.

 A few streets away is the famous Hachiman Zaka Slope.
 The top end of this sloping street offers incredible views across Hakodate Bay.